Russian journalist detained in Iran

-MOSCOW — The Russian embassy in Tehran says that a Russian journalist has been detained in the Iranian capital.
+The Russian foreign ministry summoned the Iranian ambassador to Moscow to explain Yuzik’s arrest.

-The embassy on Friday confirmed reports that Yulia Yuzik was in custody in Tehran but said it was still studying the details.
+It later said in a statement that Ambassador Mehdi Sanai told Russia’s Deputy Foreign Minister Igor Morgulov that Yuzik would be freed “shortly,” after police question her.
+The ministry didn’t elaborate.

-Yuzik’s former husband Boris Voitsekhovsky said on Facebook on Friday that the journalist had been in Iran for four days and that she called him from detention saying that she faces charges of espionage for Israel.
+Yuzik’s former husband Boris Voitsekhovsky said on Facebook on Friday that she called him from detention saying that she faces charges of espionage for Israel.

 Yuzik, who worked for several prominent Russian publications and has reported from Iran, posted pictures from her trip on Instagram earlier this week, saying that she loved being there.